 A Curator of Helmut Newton and Alice Springs

 While her first main job remained the art director, editor and curator of Helmut Newton’s work, which he had many times acknowledged as invaluable in his career trajectory, her work definitely became her own.
-While Helmut has said many times that he only cared about the image, not the people, Alice Springs, (June Newton), always tried to bond with and capture the “soul” of her sitters.
+While Helmut has said many times that he only cared about the image, not the people, she always tried to bond with and capture the “soul” of her sitters.
 Making her portraiture vastly more intimate than her husband’s.
 However, Helmut said he was only jealous of one of June’s works.
 Her portrait of Graham Greene.
 It takes a lot to make a Helmut Newton jealous!